• Skip to primary navigation

 5july signs #SaveCodeShare

-June 11, 2018 by admin
+June 11, 2018

 The negotiations of the new EU copyright directive are coming to a close.
 The parliamentary committee for Legal Affairs (JURI) will vote on the directive on 20-21 June 2018.
 Since JURI is the main committee for this directive, the result of their vote will be the official recommendation for the European Parliament, when they vote about the directive at a later date.